bright/new-www/content/jobs/reactnative-developer.md

 ---
 ## **about the role**

-We are looking for an experienced **Flutter developer** **who is excited about hybrid technologies, but also is aware of the advantages of building native mobile applications.**  We would appreciate your experience with mobile development and ability to look at the project from a business perspective.
+We are looking for an experienced **React Native developer** **who is excited about hybrid technologies, but is also aware of the advantages of building React-based frontend applications.**  We would appreciate your experience with mobile development and ability to look at the project from a business perspective.
 We would be also more than happy if you are willing to share your knowledge within and outside our organisation. \
 \
 What we can promise is that at Bright Inventions you will be an important part of [a community of talented, ambitious and positive developers, designers, managers and marketers ](https://brightinventions.pl/about-us/team/)who love to solve real problems and actively take responsibility for their own self-development.
 Positive attitude, client orientation and teamwork are central parts of our daily work.

+## **your job will include**

+* developing a mobile/web application according to the business requirements
+* advising clients in their decision making process
+* partnering closely with product management and UX specialists
+* participating in software code reviews
+* sharing knowledge with the rest of the team

+## **potential project**

+[The existing therapy application](https://circlesup.com/) where people can sign up and join particular groups of support led by professional therapists.
+Currently the team is working on a complex chat feature and video meeting feature.
+Another priority is enabling secure data transfer regarding the users conditions for therapeutical analysis purposes.

+W ramach apki mamy:

+* darmową część - spotkania audio + chat - audio przy użyciu [Twilio](https://www.twilio.com/)  a chat przy użyciu [getStream](https://getstream.io/).
+* płatną część - spotkania video + chat + chat grupowy - część video także przy użyciu Twilio a chat był pisany inhouse ale teraz jest migracja na getStream

+## **preferred skills and qualifications**

+* at least **4 years of commercial programming** experience in mobile or web development
+* very good practical knowledge of React Native
+* working experience with libraries used in Flutter development (e.g.
+* familiarity with app publishing on App Store/ Google Play
+* empathy, open mind and positive approach to new challenges
+* advanced level of English (written and spoken)

+## \
+**we would also appreciate if you have**

+* experience with web development in React
+* good knowledge of UX and design guidelines for both Android and iOS platform

+## **what you will find in our Bright Team 🧡**

+* continuous feedback culture and 1:1 meetings
+* clear career path wich includes skills you need to obtain a particular goal
+* flexible working hours and remote work possibility
+* 26 paid days off + Polish bank holidays
+* MultiSport card and private medical package (PZU Zdrowie)
+* good equipment: we provide you with MacBook and additional accessories
+* internal workshops and dev's meetings
+* extra budget for training and library with professional books
+* one extra day for non-project stuff each month
+* regular sports classes (running, biking, swimming) and yoga Fridays
+* board games evenings, weekly lunch initiative, team retreats once a quarter